kelu124/echomods/include/FilesList/ImgFiles.md

   * ./matty/20180814a/128Msps_20180813a-9-fft.jpg
 * __/matty/20180814a/128Msps_20180813a-9-detail.jpg__:
   * kelu124
-  * piezo,matty
+  * matty
-  * graph
+  * picture
-  * 20180814a
+  * ToTag
-  * Testing a tentative acquisition at 128Msps by interleaving two acquisitions
+  * ToTag
   * ./matty/20180814a/128Msps_20180813a-9-detail.jpg
 * __/matty/20180814a/images/20180813a-8.jpg__:
   * kelu124
-  * piezo,matty
+  * matty,cletus
   * graph
-  * 20180814a
+  * 20180813a
-  * Testing a tentative acquisition at 128Msps by interleaving two acquisitions
+  * Graph of 20180813a experiment.
+Testing if the lib works
   * ./matty/20180814a/images/20180813a-8.jpg
 * __/matty/20180814a/images/20180813a-9.jpg__:
   * kelu124